 vii

-Neither is this site isn’t going to be an exhaustive guide of every possible software development practice and methodology.
+Neither is this site going to be an exhaustive guide of every possible software development practice and methodology.
 That would just be too long and tedious.

-Neither is this really a practitioner’s guide to using any particular method-ology: If you’ve come here to learn the best way to do Retrospectives, then you’re in the wrong place.
-There are plenty of places you can find that infor-mation already.
+Neither is this really a practitioner’s guide to using any particular methodology: If you’ve come here to learn the best way to do Retrospectives, then you’re in the wrong place.
+There are plenty of places you can find that information already.
 Where possible, this site will link to or reference concepts on Wikipedia or the wider internet for further reading on each subject.

 Who